Weakly Hyperbolic Involutions: Hyperbolicity

-\begin{proof} If $\Psi$ and $\Theta$ are degenerate unitary, the statement follows from \cite[(2.14)]{BOI}.
-Otherwise $\Psi$ and $\Theta$ are adjoint to hyperbolic hermitian or skew-hermitian forms of the same dimension over a common $K$-division algebra with involution, and these are necessarily isometric. \end{proof}
+\begin{proof} $(a)$ If $\Psi$ and $\Theta$ are unitary of inner type, the statement follows from \cite[(2.14)]{BOI}.
+Otherwise $\Psi$ and $\Theta$ are adjoint to hyperbolic hermitian or skew-hermitian forms of the same dimension over a common $K$-division algebra with involution, and these are necessarily isometric.